Home

 While the syntax is identical, the appearance of the default .emscripten file created by emcc is quite different than that created by emsdk.
 This is because emsdk manages multiple target environments, and where possible hard codes the locations of those tools when a new environment is activated.
 The default file, by contrast, is managed by the user — and is designed to make that task as easy as possible.

-The file simply assigns paths to a number of variables representing the main tools used by Emscripten.
-For example, if the user installed python to the C:/Python27/ directory, then the file might have the line:
+The file simply assigns values to a number of variables representing the main tools used by Emscripten.
+For example, if your binaryen installation is in C:\tools\binaryen\, then the file might contain the line:

 You can find out the other variable names from the default .emscripten file or the example here.

-The compiler configuration file can be edited with the text editor of your choice.
-As stated above, most default settings are likely to be correct.
-If you’re building manually from source, you are most likely to have to update the variable LLVM_ROOT
+choice.
+If you’re building manually from source, you are most likely to have to

 Edit the variable LLVM_ROOT

-to point to the directory where you built the LLVM binaries, such as:
+to point to the directory where you built the

-LLVM_ROOT = os.path.expanduser(os.getenv('LLVM', '/home/ubuntu/a-path/llvm/build/bin'))Note
+LLVM_ROOT = '/home/ubuntu/a-path/llvm/build/bin'Note

 Use forward slashes!